Vankleek Hill Collegiate Institute: Facilities

 computers.
 VCI is equipped with two regulation tennis courts.
 The residents from Vankleek Hill are always welcome in using the courts.

 The cafeteria now houses a stage where performances such as dances, talent shows and school plays are put on.

 Annual Green Day

-Green Day has become a proud, school-wide tradition at VCI.
+Green Day has become a school-wide tradition at VCI.
 For 8 years and counting, VCI students and staff take time out of their busy schedules by helping out senior citizens in the Vankleek Hill community.
-They rake leaves and clean up lawns, front and back, to make room for all of that wonderful new spring growth.
+They rake leaves and clean up lawns, front and back, to make room for new spring growth.